 There are two categories of properties:

-- Application properties that are stored purely in the application and can be edited by the operator.
+- Application properties that are stored in the application and can be edited by the operator.
 The device doesn't recognize application properties.

 Create a location property through Azure Maps

 You can give geographic context to your location data in Azure IoT Central and map any latitude and longitude coordinates of a street address.
-Or you can simply map latitude and longitude coordinates.
+Or you can map latitude and longitude coordinates.
 Azure Maps enables this capability in IoT Central.

 You can add two types of location properties:

-- Location as an application property, which is stored purely in the application.
+- Location as an application property, which is stored in the application.
 The device doesn't recognize application properties.

 - Location as a device property, which the device reports to the application.